unRob/rob.mx/src/cv/src/resume/en.md

+---
+title: Roberto Hidalgo - Résumé
+lang: en
+description: A summary of teams I've worked with, and the skills I've picked up along the way.
+---

 # Roberto Hidalgo <[un@rob.mx](mailto:un@rob.mx)>

 I've been doing software engineering for nearly two decades, and here you'll find a summary of it, along with some of my skills.
 If you're interested in a more verbose version, see [rob.mx/cv](/cv).